IsoEnergy Identifies New Fault Zone at Hurricane as Utah Bulk Sample & Australian Acquisition Near Completion

 The uranium spot price fell to US$63 per pound in early April 2025 and recovered to a year-to-date high of US$101.41 per pound on January 29, 2026, before settling to US$84.55 per pound as of the week ending April 7, 2026.
 The long-term uranium contract price reached US$90 per pound in the first quarter of 2026.
 The World Nuclear Association (WNA) 2025 World Nuclear Fuel Report projects reactor uranium requirements rising from 175 million pounds uranium trioxide in 2024 to 391 million pounds by 2040 under its Reference Scenario - a 124% increase - while total identified supply covers approximately 46% of that 2040 demand figure.

-Chief Executive Officer & Director of IsoEnergy, Phil Williams,referenced the executive order on Section 232 uranium tariffs in the Crux Investor interview as a potential factor in utility contracting behaviour:
+Williams referenced the executive order on Section 232 uranium tariffs as a potential factor in utility contracting behaviour:

-"Anything that creates future uncertainty around pricing and access to materials might bring that demand forward."
+"Because anything that could create future uncertainty around pricing and access to materials might bring that demand forward."

 Assay results from the 17-hole Hurricane winter program are pending and are expected to inform the design of the 2026 summer drill program.
 The L Fault Zone identified in the current program represents a new area of focus within the South Trend, with the company stating that further drilling will be required to define its geometry and continuity along strike.
 No updated resource estimate has been announced in connection with the 2026 winter results.